docusign/docusign-esign-php-client/README.md

 Important Terms
 -------------------------

-Integrator Key: Identifies a single integration.
+`Integrator Key`: Identifies a single integration.
 Every API request includes the Integrator Key and a username/password combination

-Envelope: Just like a normal Postal Envelope.It contains things like Documents, Recipients, and Tabs
+`Envelope`: Just like a normal Postal Envelope.It contains things like Documents, Recipients, and Tabs

-Document: The PDF, Doc, Image, or other item you want signed.
+`Document`: The PDF, Doc, Image, or other item you want signed.
 If it is not a PDF, you must include the File Extension in the API call

-Tab: Tied to a position on a Document and defines what happens there.
+`Tab`: Tied to a position on a Document and defines what happens there.
 For example, you have a SignHere Tab wherever you want a Recipient to sign

-Recipient: The person you want to send the Envelope to.
+`Recipient`: The person you want to send the Envelope to.
 Requires a UserName and Email

-Captive Recipient: Recipient signs in an iframe on your website instead of receving an email
+`Captive Recipient`: Recipient signs in an iframe on your website instead of receving an email.
+Captive recipients have the clientUserId property set.

-PowerForm: A pre-created Envelope that you can launch instead of writing server-side code
+`PowerForm`: A pre-created Envelope that you can launch instead of writing server-side code

 Rate Limits